alanwsmith/scratchnotes/README.md

 - [x] Setup `-h` to display help (already built in)

+- [ ] If a file doesn't exist, as if you want to create it

 - [ ] Autocomplete file names from in the arguments

 - [ ] Allow for spaces in file names

 ## Installation